ubiqsecurity/ubiq-php/README.md

 - <b>destroy_report_async</b> Whether or not a final usage report will be sent when the library is destroyed (when PHP script exits) (default: true)
 - <b>minimum_count</b> indicates the minimum number of usage records that must be queued up before sending the usage
 - <b>flush_interval</b> indicates the sleep interval before all usage will be flushed to server.
-- TODO <b>trap_exceptions</b> indicates whether exceptions encountered while reporting usage will be trapped and ignored or if it will become an error that gets reported to the application
+- <b>trap_exceptions</b> indicates whether exceptions encountered while reporting usage will be trapped and ignored or if it will become an error that gets reported to the application
-- TODO <b>timestamp_granularity</b> indicates the how granular the timestamp will be when reporting events.
+- <b>timestamp_granularity</b> indicates the how granular the timestamp will be when reporting events.
 Valid values are
   - "MICROS"
     // DEFAULT: values are reported down to the microsecond resolution when possible
   - "MILLIS"